francescoo22/masters-thesis/chapters/7-Conclusion.typ

 Extending the range of Kotlin features supported by the annotation system is a natural next step for this work.

 One area for extension is support for `while` loops.
-Currently, loops are not well supported by the formal verification plugin due to the lack of support for inferring invariants.
+Currently, loops are not well supported by SnaKt due to the lack of support for inferring invariants.
 As a result, handling loops was not a primary focus for the uniqueness system.

 Lambdas are another important feature in Kotlin that the uniqueness system must support.
 Lambdas often capture references through closures, which presents challenges for maintaining uniqueness.
 Handling these references correctly requires careful tracking to ensure that the captured variables do not lead to unintended aliasing.
 Bao et al. @reachability-types have proposed a system for tracking aliasing in higher-order functional programs, which could provide valuable insights for addressing these challenges.